New Fujifilm CEO focuses on drug ingredients unit after Avigan stumbles

-TOKYO, July 9 (Reuters) - Fujifilm Holdings Corp (4901.T) is banking on its fast-growing drug ingredients business to drive future profits, the company's new chief executive said, after stumbles in certifying its own Avigan anti-viral drug for treatment of COVID-19.
+TOKYO (Reuters) - Fujifilm Holdings Corp is banking on its fast-growing drug ingredients business to drive future profits, the company’s new chief executive said, after stumbles in certifying its own Avigan anti-viral drug for treatment of COVID-19.

 CEO Teiichi Goto is heading up a three-year, $11 billion investment plan to cement healthcare as Fujifilm’s biggest centre of revenue and profit as the company continues to diversify from its original photo business.